San Jose Family Law Attorney Supports Families

 How Does a Restraining Order Work?

 Ultimately, a restraining order is intended to protect parties from harm.
-The goal of any restraining order is to keep an abuser away from their victim.
+The purpose of a restraining order is to keep an abuser away from their victim.
 However, it can be difficult to determine how accurate claims are.
 Some common questions people ask when dealing with a restraining order in California are:

 - Who Can Get a Restraining Order: Any victim of any age who has been involved in domestic violence can request a restraining order.
 Any acts of assault, criminal mischief, harassment, lewdness, threats, false imprisonment and other acts can constitute a restraining order.